 Take that time to see whether a new operating system improves your gaming experience and is convenient for you to use.

 For those new to building your own PC, here’s a guide on manually installing Windows.
 Although it involves a few extra steps, it’s actually not that difficult.

 First of all, you need to download the Windows version you’ll use.
 Needless to say, you’ll have to use a separate computer.

 Make sure only to use the official Microsoft website.
 Files from other sources could carry viruses.

 Don’t forget to specify which version you want.
 For Windows 11, for instance, use this page.
 Scroll to “Create Windows 11 Installation Media” and click “Download Now.”

 2. Make a Bootable USB Drive

 Next, you need a USB drive with 8 or more GB of space.
 If you already own one, make sure to back up all the currently stored files, as they will be erased from the drive.

 Plug the USB drive in and start the downloaded file.
 Follow the instructions on the screen until you are asked to select which media to use.

-Choose USB flash drive and then select the device you want to use from the list of the ones currently plugged in.
+Choose a USB flash drive and select the device you want to use from the list of currently plugged-in devices.